dannyvanderpol/php_web_framework/readme.md

 This route is used in case the requested URI is not found in the list of routes.
 An error will be reported if the default route is missing.
 The route must then specify which controller to load and which function of that controller should be called.
-Later we will add an extra route for another page.

 To load the routes we add it as a `require_once` in the `index.php`: